ktomatematika/kontes-terbuka/ENGLISH.md

         ```bash
         rvm --default use 2.5.0
         ```
-       and this would require closing and reopening your terminal to take effect.
+       and this would require closing and reopening your terminal to take effect
 4. Check that you have the correct version of ruby (currently 2.5.0, check against the Gemfile).
 This can be done by running
     ```bash
     ruby --version